SCNU-RISLAB/MTCS/README.md

 # MTCS: A Multitask Framework for End-to-End UAV-Based Damage Assessment
-A repository of multi-task models MTCS
+A repository of multi-task models MTCS.
-The code will be made publicly available after the paper is published.
+The complete training and validation code will be released after the paper is accepted.

 # Real-Time Multi-Task Results